Lycan-Xx/Sample_login_page/README.md

     So the previous uploads worked perfectly, though i had som kitches but it is fixed

 I will now test branching: i made a new branch with a name "new-page"

+And now i wil rename it to tests